 A new, smaller window opens.

 Then Browse to locate your file.
+Select your file in your tool of choice.

 If you simply Browse for the file, Blackboard should recognise the filetype of the file you are uploading, and change the Type field accordingly.